Azure Data Encryption at rest

 Encryption at rest for SaaS customers

 Software as a Service (SaaS) customers typically have encryption at rest enabled or available in each service.
-Office 365 has several options for customers to verify or enable encryption at rest.
-For information about Office 365 services, see Encryption in Office 365.
+Microsoft 365 has several options for customers to verify or enable encryption at rest.
+For information about Microsoft 365 services, see Encryption in Microsoft 365.

 Encryption at rest for PaaS customers

 Platform as a Service (PaaS) customer's data typically resides in a storage service such as Blob Storage but may also be cached or stored in the application execution environment, such as a virtual machine.
-To see the encryption at rest options available to you, examine the table below for the storage and application platforms that you use.
+To see the encryption at rest options available to you, examine the Data encryption models: supporting services table for the storage and application platforms that you use.

 Encryption at rest for IaaS customers